 Now, I know what you’re thinking: this is all very silly.
 A logical “proof” does not mean that motion is impossible, and whatever Zeno may have conjectured about such things at the office, he still certainly walked home at the end of the day.
 That is true.
 And yet, at some level, you have to admit that he does have a point, of sorts.
 Trying to tease apart Zeno’s logic from common sense has occupied a great many philosophers and mathematicians over the centuries.
 And if you’re willing to wrap your head around a bit of calculus, you can find some rather definitive mathematical explanations for why we can move after all.
 But that, say some people, is missing the whole point.

 In the first place, there are philosophers who deny that these little stories are truly paradoxes.
 For example, it’s true that one can, in principle, divide a finite distance into an infinite number of points, but so what?
 They still add up to a finite distance.
 Meanwhile, the same is true of time: you can subdivide hours, minutes, seconds, and so on as much as you want, but that doesn’t make time grind to a halt.
-Both motion and time are, in reality, continuous.
-So if you don’t believe in the fiction that motion must occur in discrete steps of both distance and time, there’s no paradox at all.
+If you don’t believe in the fiction that motion must occur in discrete steps of both distance and time, there’s no paradox at all.
 That, say critics, takes care of at least the first two statements; as for the arrow…you can define motion as a state that exists over successive points in time, which would mean Zeno’s idea of “rest” is fundamentally mistaken.

 However, it may be that all the effort to debunk the paradoxes is misguided; by themselves, they’re nothing more than intellectual exercises that Zeno himself may not even have believed.
 Zeno, who lived from roughly 490 B.C. to 430 B.C., was a student of Parmenides, founder of a group of thinkers known as the Eleatics.
 Parmenides believed that the universe is fundamentally unchanging.
 Since everything is ultimately one, any motion or change must be merely an illusion.
 Although Zeno’s statements can be taken as defending Parmenides at face value, their intention was to do so in a more subtle way, using a logical technique known as reductio ad absurdum—reduction to the absurd—also known as proof by contradiction.
 In other words, if a logical argument yields an absurd conclusion, one of its premises must be wrong.
 So it’s not that Zeno believed motion in the everyday sense was impossible; he was trying to demonstrate, by way of these absurd stories, that time and distance are in fact not divisible—and in that way, support the claim that the universe is an unchanging whole.